SynixeContractors/Documents/operations/rules.md

 2. The mission phase does not end until debriefing is complete.

+3. Maintain a level of immersive roleplay, assume that you are in a real life situation.
+Assume that all characters are real people, and that you are interacting with real people.
+Civilians and other units can hear you and may react to what you say, or it may affect the outcome of the mission.

+4. Do not needlessly disrupt those who are leading the mission.

-3. Your attention is expected to be on the mission while alive.
+5. Your attention is expected to be on the mission while alive.
 While alive you are discouraged from:
     - Eating
     - Texting
     - Using mobile devices
     - Watching videos
     - Anything else that would distract you from the mission

-4. Maintain a level of immersive roleplay, assume that you are in a real life situation.
-Assume that all characters are real people, and that you are interacting with real people.
-Civilians and other units can hear you and may react to what you say, or it may affect the outcome of the mission.

-5. Do not needlessly disrupt those who are leading the mission.
+6. You are expected to be aware of your surroundings and to be able to react to threats.

+7. Off-topic chatter is allowed and encouraged during periods of downtime and travel, as long as it does not prevent you from being ready to react to the mission.
+Off-topic chatter should immediately pause when your attention is required for the mission, such as when:
+    - You are in combat
+    - Teams near you are in combat
+    - Leadership is giving orders or intel

 ## Debriefing